-The last important procedure involves the hard cutting of the bevel gear.
-The gear is finished first, and the pinion teeth are modified for optimum tooth contact along the profile and length of the tooth, by changing the curvature radius of the cutting blade.
+Finally, the last operation process involves the hard cutting of a gear.
+The whole gear is finished first and the pinion teeth are modified for optimum tooth contact along the profile and length of the tooth – by changing the curvature radius of the cutting blade.
 Once the tooth contact requirements are optimized, the gear is mounted for final inspection, including dimension checks, magnaflux or other specific inspections.

-AmTech International bevel gear manufacturing services provide high precision crafting to maximize the functionality in powertrain / power transmission applications.
-Learn more about the different types of bevel gear supplier services we can offer you.
+AmTech OEM bevel gear manufacturing services provide high precision crafting to maximize the functionality in powertrain / power transmission applications.
+Learn more about the different types of spiral or straight bevel gear supplier services we can offer you.

 A Spiral Bevel Gear are used to transmit power between shafts that are at a 90-degree orientation to each other.
 Also, these custom parts are engineered with precision teeth which have a unique curve and are oblique in shape.
 The teeth have one concave, one convex side, feature a curve and have a spiral angle.
 This spiral angle is located from the tooth trace and pitch cone, resembling a helix angle that is located in teeth of helical types.

 Since spiral bevels are not offset, less sliding occurs within gear teeth.
 This results in a low temperature operation with more efficient functionality than hypoid gearing types.
 Also, since there is a large amount of tooth surface this allows for greater interlocking during the rotation process.
 Because of this overall efficient operation, our custom spiral bevel gears are perfect for high speed, high torque transmission and power generation application types.